Lattice energy is the energy required to separate a mole of an ionic solid into gaseous ions.

-Lattice energies are also important in predicting the solubility of ionic solids in water.
+Lattice energies are important in predicting the solubility and stability of ionic solids in water.

-Lattice energy cannot be measured empirically, but it can be calculated using electrostatics or estimated using the Born Haber cycle and its units are kJ/mol.
+This type of energy cannot be measured empirically, but can be calculated using electrostatics or estimated using the Born Haber cycle and its units are kJ/mol.

 - K is the constant (2.31 x 10 ^ -19)